FAQ

 Isn't there a State sponsored ARES/RACES training program?

-No. There are several groups providing training at a variety of levels, but without a 'program' in place, and without the training being accredited, there is no way to tell when a person is 'qualified' for the job.
+No. There are several groups providing training at a variety of levels, but without a 'program' in place, and without the training being standardized, there is no way to tell when a person is 'qualified' for the job.
 What is being offered presently is often good informative training, and much of what is being offered will be included in the ACES program.
 The difference is that ACES developed a 'program' with a specific curriculum and skills that must be demonstrated prior to 'certification' to a particular level.
-Since ARES (according to the ARRL) membership does not require any training, it is not in a good position to develop a statewide training program.

 What is the NRCEV?

 The National Registry of Communications Emcomm Volunteers is an independant National organization that recognizes accredited training and skills demonstration to grant a National Certificate.
 Oregon ACES has developed their program to be in harmony with the NRCEV program.
-Operators who pass the ACES course will be able to apply to the NRCEV for a National Certificate.
+Operators who pass the ACES course will be able to get recognition for their training when they apply to the NRCEV for a National Certificate.

 I heard Oregon ACES was also having communications exercises that I can participate in?